garcia-clara/windows-live-messenger/README.md

 ---

+## Acknowledgments

+- [7.css](https://github.com/khang-nd/7.css): For offering a collection of Windows 7-inspired components, which saved me a significant amount of time and effort.

+---

 ## Contribute and Share Feedback

 If you’d like to contribute to the project or provide feedback, feel free to reach out.
 I welcome all suggestions and help to improve this nostalgic trip down memory lane!